kayashaolu/webarch-project/README.md

 ### Deploy your application
  - All projects must be available on the internet
- - Must deploy your NodeJS server to the web
+ - Must deploy your server to the web
  - Recommended to use Heroku, but you can use other cloud services
   - Here's a [tutorial](https://coderwall.com/p/pstm1w/deploying-a-flask-app-at-heroku) to deploy a Python Flask app to Heroku, as well as [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).
   - Please note: please install the linux version of the Heroku CLI on your vagrant box.
 All of these steps should be done on your vagrant box